George Garnett

 George Stephen Garnett FRHistS (born Watford, 1958) is a British academic historian, specialising in late Anglo-Saxon and Norman England.
 In 2014, the University of Oxford awarded him the title of Professor of Medieval History.

 Education and career

-Garnett holds Master of Arts degrees from the University of Oxford and the University of Cambridge and completed his doctoral studies at Cambridge.
+Garnett completed his undergraduate and doctoral degrees at Queens' College, Cambridge, matriculating in 1977.
+His graduate work was supervised first by Walter Ullmann and then James Holt upon Ullmann's death.
+After obtaining his doctorate Garnett was appointed successively to a Research Fellowship at St John's College, Cambridge and a Teaching Fellowship at Magdalene College, Cambridge.
 He was appointed a Tutorial Fellow of St Hugh's College, Oxford, in 1990 and also a lecturer at Lady Margaret Hall, Oxford.
 In 2014, the University awarded him the title of Professor of Medieval History.
 The following year, he was appointed the University's senior proctor.

+In May 2025, Garnett was appointed the literary director of the Selden Society, a learned society dedicated to English legal history.
+He is the author of the column 'Making History' for History Today.

 Select publications

 Garnett specialises in the history of England between the tenth and thirteenth centuries and has studied the impact of the Norman Conquest on kingship and land-holding in his 2007 monograph Conquered England: Kingship, Succession, and Tenure.
 He has subsequently studied the historiography of the Conquest, as well as late medieval early modern political writings about resistance.
 His publications include: